songssssss/GCP-PDE-preparation/Questions/examtopics.md

 In short, after promoting a read replica, it cannot serve as a read replica anymore, and you would need to establish new replicas for redundancy and load balancing.
 If you have further questions or need more details, feel free to ask!

+---
+## Q219
+To receive notifications when a task in your Cloud Composer (Apache Airflow) DAG does not succeed, the best approach is:

+### **C. Assign a function with notification logic to the `on_failure_callback` parameter for the operator responsible for the task at risk.**

+### Rationale:

+- **`on_failure_callback`**: This parameter allows you to specify a function that will be executed whenever the task fails.
+You can implement notification logic within this function to alert you when the task does not succeed, making it a direct and effective solution for failure notifications.

+### Why Not the Others?

+- **A**: The `on_retry_callback` parameter is called when a task is retried, not when it fails.
+This wouldn't be appropriate for notifications about task failures.

+- **B**: While configuring a Cloud Monitoring alert based on the `sla_missed` metric is useful for tracking SLA violations, it doesn't specifically notify you of task failures.
+It's more about ensuring tasks meet certain performance thresholds.

+- **D**: The `sla_miss_callback` parameter is used to handle situations where a task misses its specified SLA (Service Level Agreement), which is different from a task simply failing.
+It may not cover all failure scenarios.

+### Summary

+Using the `on_failure_callback` allows for targeted and immediate notifications in response to task failures, making it the best option for your scenario.
+If you have any more questions or need further clarification, feel free to ask!